 Any time I decide to add a couple pieces of cheese to something has been the greatest reminder of this.
 The taste of any of these just isn’t worth stimulating my allergies and inflaming my joints, it just isn’t.

-Use Local Raw-Honey Instead of Allergy Medicine for Seasonal Allergies
+Use Local Raw-Honey Along-with Allergy Medicine for Seasonal Allergies

 Local raw-honey (can) be just as useful as Zyrtec or other seasonal allergy medicines, and it makes perfect sense why.